0.2 As A Fraction

 Visualizing 0.2 and 1/5

 It's often helpful to visualize fractions and decimals to reinforce understanding.
+Now, the fraction 1/5 represents one slice out of the five.
+Both fractions represent the same proportion of the pizza.
 Imagine a pizza cut into 5 equal slices.
-The fraction 1/5 represents one slice out of the five.
-Similarly, 0.2 represents 2/10, or two slices out of ten if you cut the pizza into ten slices.
-Both fractions represent the same proportion of the pizza.
-This visual representation can make the equivalence between 0.2 and 1/5 more intuitive.
+In practice, similarly, 0.
+Day to day, this visual representation can make the equivalence between 0.
+That said, 2 represents 2/10, or two slices out of ten if you cut the pizza into ten slices.
+2 and 1/5 more intuitive.

 Practical Applications of Converting Decimals to Fractions